solarte7/NegationAndUncertainty/README.md

 </ul>

 <h3> Pre-processing </h3>
-The datasets previously described must be pre-processed before being used in training the BiLSTM and BERT-based models.
-We provide the code that pre-processes the datasets and transforms them into inputs for training the models.
-This code can be found y the Pre-processing directory.
+The datasets previously described are pre-processed before being used in training the BiLSTM and BERT-based models.
+We provide scripts that pre-processes the datasets (See Pre-processing directory).
+These scrips takes BIO files as input and pre-process them before training BiLSTM and BERT-based models.

 <h3> Validation </h3>